Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Acknowledgement

 \section{Acknowledgement}

-This work was undertaken under MITACs Globalink GRI'24 fellowship.
+This work was undertaken under MITACs Globalink GRI'24 fellowship conferred upon Arutkeerthi supervised by Prof. Sree Ram Valluri.
 We acknowledge valuable suggestions given by Dr. Soumya Mohanty and Raghav Girgaonkar of University of Texas Rio Grande Valley who gave a vision and kickstart to this work by their recent research, sharing the data and suggesting an application of the chirp transform.
 We also acknowledge Dr.Martin Houde of Western University,Ontario in playing a key role while developing the Chirp Transform.
 We thank the authors of Tensorflow, Numpy, Matplotlib, PyCBC, GWPy, Scipy and Pandas which we used to complete our work,model and visualise in a rapid manner \cite{r47,r48,r49,r50,r51,r52,r53,r54}.\\\\\textbf{Data Availability} - All the scripts and data used could be found in our github repository- \href{https://github.com/Arut123/Glitch-veto-GW-using-chirp}{https://github.com/Arut123/Glitch-veto-GW-using-chirp}